dittoeth/docs/docs/glossary.md

 ## Collateral

 Collateral is an asset that a borrower pledges as a security for a loan.
 This asset backs the pegged asset that is tied to the debt.
-The system accepts ETH Liquid Staking Derivatives (LSDs) as collateral.
+The system accepts ETH Liquid Staking Tokens (LSTs) as collateral.

 ## CR